 National Center for Medical-Legal Partnership (NCMLP)

-NCMLP is a project of the George Washington University School of Public Health and Public Health Services' Department of Health Policy.
-They have recognized our clinic's medical-legal partnership.
+NCMLP, a project of the GW University School of Public Health and Public Health Services' Department of Health Policy, has recognized our clinic's medical-legal partnership.
 Read More.

 Access to Justice Clinical Course Project (A2J Clinic Project)

-Our clinic is one of 6 law school clinics chosen to participate in and create a course kit as part of this project.
+Our clinic is one of 6 law school clinics chosen to participate in and create a course kit.
 Read More.